thelindat/lua/README.md

 1. [ext](libs/glm-binding/ext): Allow configurable epsilon values for the variety of intersection functions.
 1. [ext](libs/glm-binding/ext): Improve SIMD support.
 1. [geom](libs/glm-binding/ext/geom): Support for two-dimensional structures: Ray2D, Line2D, Plane2D.
-1. Optimize `glm_createMatrix`.
-Profiling case '4x4 matrix creation (lua\_Alloc)' is the one of the slowest operations in the added vector/matrix API.
-Worse when using the default Windows allocator.
 1. Modify implementation to follow updated "Avoid taking the address of a 'TValue' field" (or reference) convention.
 1. `glmMat_set` support for tables, e.g., `mat[i] = { ... }`, by using `glmH_tovector`.